BennyFranCruz/Lab-3/README.md

 an optimal run rate for the motor control task.
 The plots for both the .....response and .....response can be seen below.

+A task was created to run two motors simultaneously under closed-loop control.
+This test program moves the motors different distances and holds them at the desired positions.

 ![Optimal_Response](Optimal_Response.png)

 ![Slow_Settling](Slow_Settling.png)